Italy and Turkey get ball rolling as Euro 2020 begins under Covid cloud

 "The opener is always difficult, and there will be plenty of emotions but you can't get too carried away," said Mancini, who has guided the Azzurri back to a major tournament after their ignominious failure to reach the 2018 World Cup.

-Mancini has rebuilt Italy, the 1968 European champions, on a 27-match unbeaten run.
+Mancini has rebuilt Italy, the 1968 European champions, and led them on a 27-match unbeaten run.

 "We have created a great squad.
 We want to continue to have fun together and we will try to make it to London.
 I'm very positive," he told reporters.

-As anticipation grows, the build-up has been overshadowed by several positive virus cases affecting players.
+As anticipation grows, the build-up has been overshadowed by several positive Covid-19 cases.

-Spain's preparations have been hit after two players, Sergio Busquets and Diego Llorente, tested positive, although Llorente on Thursday returned a negative test.
+Hours before the competition kicked off Russia, who open against Belgium on Saturday, announced winger Andrei Mostovoy had contracted the virus and was ruled out of the tournament.

-Although captain Busquets still has Covid, Llorente's test result will allay fears that the first-choice side might have to miss Spain's opener against Sweden in Seville on Monday.
+Spain's squad were vaccinated on Friday morning by the army at their Las Rozas training headquarters near Madrid following positive tests to two of their players -- Sergio Busquets and Diego Llorente.

-Two Swedish players -- forward Dejan Kulusevski of Juventus and midfielder Mattias Svanberg -- also tested positive, with six reserve players called up on stand-by.
+Sweden forward Dejan Kulusevski of Juventus and midfielder Mattias Svanberg also tested positive, with six reserve players called up on stand-by.

 But despite the ongoing threat, UEFA president Aleksander Ceferin has been bullish, insisting the Euro will be safe.